-I have a problem… I love art supplies!
-I like to keep a good stash so that I am always ready when my nieces and nephews come to visit.
+I like to keep a good stash of art supplies so that I am always ready when my nieces and nephews come to visit.
 You don’t need all the things on my suggested art supplies list, but I wanted to share some of my favorites with you.

-They’re kid-friendly, washable, and they also draw thick and thin lines so you can color with precision, as well as cover larger areas.
+They’re kid-friendly and washable, and they also draw thick and thin lines so you can color with precision, as well as cover larger areas.

-If your child (or you!) prefers to use crayons, I don’t think you can go wrong with classic Crayolas, again the come in various counts.
+If your child (or you!) prefers to use crayons, I don’t think you can go wrong with classic Crayolas, again they come in various counts.

-They also have fun scented pencils which will no doubt bring some of the rainbow coloring pages alive with smells!
+They also have fun scented pencils which will no doubt bring the colouring pages alive with smells!

 For older children, and adults who may prefer to blend their colors, try the Arteza brand which is very affordable.
 Slightly more expensive, but amazing pencils for coloring enthusiasts, are Prismacolor.

-Up next, paints – specifically watercolors – which I love using.
+Up next, are paints – specifically watercolors – which I love using.
 I bought this Arteza Kid’s Watercolor Kit for my 6-year-old niece and she loves it.
-It comes with 36 colors, a water brush, and a watercolor pad.
+It comes in 36 colors, a water brush, and a watercolor pad.

 And finally, GLITTER!
 Add some sparkle to your coloring pages with glitter, because everything is awesome with glitter!